How to clean a 3D printer build plate

 Step 3: Dampen a microfiber cloth with IPA and gently wipe the bed surface.
 Avoid using acetone or other harsh chemicals.
 Continue wiping until the bed is clean.

 In conclusion, there are many types of 3D print bed materials, and they all need to be clean differently.
 Also, they all need to be periodically cleaned so that the beds maintain good adhesion to the 3D prints, and your printer provides a reliable, repeatable 3D printing process.
 If you have any questions or suggestions, please leave them in the comments!
-Oh, and make sure to buy some of our high quality PLA filament made in the USA using American supply chains to ensure availability even in the most extreme of circumstances!

 Back to blog